A historical residence of the XVI century

-Located in Florence, the 16th century historic residence known as Palazzo Guadagni, happily transformed into a refined 3 star hotel, confirms its long and dedicated vocation to hospitality.
+Located in Florence, the 16th century historic residence Palazzo Guadagni, elegantly transformed into a refined hotel, confirms its long and dedicated vocation to hospitality.

-This area of the historic center of Florence was originally set up by artisans and merchants.
-Not by coincidence, Palazzo Guadagni was built at the request of the silk merchant, Riniero di Bernardo Dei.
+This area of the historic centre of Florence was originally populated by artisans and merchants.
+Not by coincidence, Palazzo Guadagni was commissioned by the silk merchant Riniero di Bernardo Dei.

-The residence came later on, as a legacy to the “Compagnia dei Buonomini di San Martino” welfare association, which then sold it to the Guadagni family in an auction.
+Later on, the residence was left as a legacy to the “Compagnia dei Buonomini di San Martino”, a welfare association which then sold it in an auction to the Guadagni family.

 The original plan, attributed to the architect Simone del Pollaiolo (Il Cronaca), was followed in the 19th century by modern renovations including the construction of a new entrance for carriages from Piazza Santo Spirito.

-Palazzo Guadagni became the setting for the story of the King of Italy when, in 1865, Florence became Italy’s capital.
-It was then that the urban minister Rattazzi resided in this old Florentine residence.
+Palazzo Guadagni increased its relevancy in the history of the Kingdom of Italy when, in 1865, Florence became the capital of Italy.
+It was then that the Prime Minister Urbano Rattazzi resided in this old Florentine residence.

-Later, with the stay of count Valfredo della Gherardesca, the residence got its aristocratic connotation.
+Later on, with the stay at Palazzo Guadagni of Count Valfredo della Gherardesca, the residence got its aristocratic connotation.

-The social relevance of Palazzo Guadagni for the Santo Spirito neighborhood was enhanced in the twentieth century when it was home to the Pensione Sorelle Bandini and the German Institute for Art History, as well as when it became the seat of the still active Pietro Thouar town library, the first in Florence.
+The social relevance of Palazzo Guadagni for the Santo Spirito neighborhood was enhanced in the twentieth century when it was home to the Pensione Sorelle Bandini, the German Institute for Art History, as well as when it became the seat of the Pietro Thouar town library.